-Those registering for the full event option are welcome to camp on the observing field or in any of several campgrounds at the camp.
-There is a lawn near the lodge, about 100 yards from the main observing field, that can also be used for camping.
-There are also smaller campsites in the wooded east half of the camp.
+Those registering for the full event option are welcome to camp on the observing field.
 Campfires are permitted in established campfire rings only.
 (Make sure to check whether fires are permitted with the fire board or the camp ranger.)

 Lodging (if you don't like camping):

 In Frankfort, see this page.
 Those on the west side of Frankfort would be closest.

 In Lafayette, see this page.
 Most of these are near the intersection of I-65 and State Road 26 (that would include those whose address is on State Road 26, Fairington Ave, Frontage Road, or Meijer Court or Drive), which is on the east side of Lafayette, in the direction of Camp Cullom, about a 20-25 minute drive.
 Avoid those listed in West Lafayette, as you would have to drive all the way across Lafayette before heading out to the camp.

 Food will be available from in the Rotary Shelter from the Astro Grill starting Friday afternoon.
 (Usually starting about 5:00PM.)
 For those arriving Thursday or early Friday, we are planning a brunch in the Nature Center on Friday from 10 am - 12 noon- this meal must be pre-ordered on the registration form.
 The Southfork restaurant in Mulberry is highly recommended by the camp ranger - it's just three miles away, at the intersection of Mulberry-Jefferson road and SR 38 in the middle of Mulberry.
 Free coffee and hot chocolate will be available from 10 pm to midnight on Friday and Saturday.
 You will be able to use the microwave oven that is in the Nature Center.